haditj66/AERTOS/doc/tools/UploadDataToPC.md

 ```cpp
 var dataToPC_SPB = DataToPC_SPB.GetDataToPC_SPB("dataToPC_SPB", StyleOfSPB.EachSPBTask, uploadDataToPcU);
 ```
-Now this is for 3 variable streaming SPB. because the uploadDataToPcU instance was for 3 variables.
+Now this is for 3 variable streaming SPB because the uploadDataToPcU instance was for 3 variables.

 <!--